awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.Filters.md

 + Filters are only applied when `rule-action = 'include'`\.
 + Filters require a column name and a list of filter conditions\.
 Filter conditions must have a filter operator that is associated with either one value, two values, or no value, depending on the operator\.
 + You can specify no more than one filter condition within a single filter if you specify a negative operator like `noteq` \(not equal to\), `notbetween` \(not equal to or between two values\), or `notnull` \(no `NULL` values\)\.
 + Column names, table names, view names, and schema names are case\-sensitive\.
+Oracle and Db2 should always use UPPER case\.

 The following limitations apply to using source filters:
 + Filters don't calculate columns of right\-to\-left languages\.